amymeng5277/Carpool/README.md

 Checking connectivity... done.
 ```

 4. Change directory to project working directory, and start vagrant box by `vagrant up`.
+Please make sure these ports are not used: `9000, 3306, 35729, 5858, 8080`.

 Normally, this will do the following:
   - import the carpool-dev vbox
   - setting up the network, forward the ports to host machine